 “Students aren’t going to see other facilities that equal it.
-It’s been designed, furnished and equipped to the highest level,” says Susan Yuhasz, AIC board member and its former acting president.
-After a long career in college administration in the U.S., she worked alongside Shaw to bring the AIC vision to life.
+It’s been designed, furnished and equipped to the highest level,” says Susan Yuhasz, AIU board member and its former acting president.
+After a long career in college administration in the U.S., she worked alongside Shaw to bring the AIU vision to life.

 The differentiating “wow” factor starts at the front door.
 A large, welcoming lobby boasts a dramatic, curved open stairway that’s a focal point and connecting place for students and faculty en route to and from classes.
 Just off the lobby and adjacent to the auditorium, there’s an open, informal pre-function space furnished with modular Umami lounge furnishings.
 It’s a convenient place to converse before special events or, alternatively, where students can go during the day to curl up with an iPad or book between classes.

-Unlike traditional classrooms, AIC’s have all been designed and furnished for maximum versatility.
+Unlike traditional classrooms, AIU’s have all been designed and furnished for maximum versatility.
 There is no front of the room.
 Instead, whiteboards on multiple walls, smart boards, moveable tables and Node chairs support a variety of teaching modes and active learning activities for individuals and groups of various sizes.
-What’s more, as AIC ramps up to full enrollment and university status being able to easily cluster the furniture means the space never feels too big even with small class sizes”.
+What’s more, as AIU ramps up to full enrollment, the furniture means the space never feels too big even with small class sizes.
 “Each furniture piece was chosen to give variety depending on how the curriculum flexes and grows,” Stone explains.